-For this event Milan is joined by Turin: the very active Triennale of the Lombard capital agrees with ANFIA, the organization that brings together national manufacturers and coachbuilders.
+For this special occasion, Milan and Turin come together in a collaborative effort, with the dynamic Triennale of Milan partnering with ANFIA, the organization that unites national manufacturers and coachbuilders.

 The risk of experimenting

-This exhibition should also be remembered for a group of flamboyant-style coachwork, opulent, perhaps in response to a need to react conspicuously to the deprivations of the war period and even the one that followed: large wraparound bodies covering all four wheels: examples include some Castagna, Stabilimenti Farina (on Lancia Astura chassis), some Ghia on Fiat 1100s and 1500s with Buick-inspired snouts.
-Boneschi is also present in this group.
+This exhibition should also be celebrated for showcasing a collection of flamboyant-style coachwork that exudes opulence, perhaps as a response to the conspicuous need to counter the deprivations of the war period and its aftermath.
+Notable examples include extravagant wraparound bodies enveloping all four wheels, such as those crafted by Castagna, Stabilimenti Farina (mounted on Lancia Astura chassis), and Ghia (adorning Fiat 1100s and 1500s with Buick-inspired snouts).

 One notable convergence of design aesthetics can be observed in the CAR-bodied Lancia Aprilia, an avant-garde metallic silver convertible showcased outside the exhibition.

 It’s intriguing to observe that the trend for covered-wheel bodies with what we’ve labeled as opulent lines, often described as “overflowing” by some enthusiasts, experienced a brief heyday in Italy.
 In contrast, this style endured in France, garnering significant attention through the creations of renowned names like Figoni & Falaschi, Saoutchk, Chapron, and Labourdette.
 This enduring popularity in France underscores a distinct inclination towards the extravagant designs of French automotive artists.